 Geography of Srivijaya

 The territories and cities controlled by Srivijaya were primed for easy access to the sea.
 Even in their homeland of Sumatra, the rulers of Srivijaya paid little attention to the affairs of the inland cultures.
-This seafaring nature instead brought them into contact with exotic.
-Cultures more often than their inland neighbors, as well as spreading Sriviujayan influence was far out as Philippines, and even Madagascar.
+This seafaring nature instead brought them into contact with other oceangoing cultures, taking in new exotic ideas and spreading Srivijayan influence as far out as Philippines and Madagascar.

 Srivijaya in Sumatra and Java